mschickinger/TMFM/README.md

 kurzer DNA-Doppelstraenge mit der neuartigen Einzelmolekuel-Methode Tethered Multi-Fluorophore Motion”, 2020.

-I would like to emphasize that this repository does NOT contain a ready-to-use software package for analyzing data from arbitrary tethered-particle or tethered-fluorophore experiments.
+I would like to emphasize that this repository can NOT serve as a ready-to-use software package for analyzing data from arbitrary tethered-particle and/or tethered-fluorophore experiments.
 With some effort, I am certain it could be adapted for this or other specific purposes.
 However, I think that nowadays there are many other alternatives out there that are probably better suited for whatever